khaihern/Tipper/README.md

 ## About

-Tipper is a simple and easy to use tip calculator to help users calculate tips and split costs among multiple parties.
+Tipper is a simple and easy to use PWA tip calculator to help users calculate tips and split costs among multiple parties.
 This Tipper version is an upgrade from [Version 1](https://tip-calculator-v1--khai_hernhern.repl.co/) with completely new designs and colors.

 <img src="https://i.ibb.co/JxJtn0T/Desktop-1.png" alt="tipper-screenshot" align="left"></img>
 &nbsp;